 - Your termination of employment with Duke, or

-- Your encounter of a financial hardship as defined in the IRS Code and relevant regulations (subject to a six month suspension of employee contributions).
+- Your encounter of a financial hardship as defined in the IRS Code and relevant regulations.

 The funds that Duke contributes towards eligible faculty and monthly paid staff may be withdrawn only upon separation from service, retirement, death or attainment of age 67.
-These funds are referred to as an employer contributory amount and are subject to any restriction, limitation, or fee contained in the contract or agreement with any applicable investment carrier.
+These funds are referred to as an employer contributory amount and are subject to any restriction, limitation, or fee contained in the contract or agreement.